 We can visualize the atmosphere as the layers of an onion surrounding the planet.
-And each of these layers have their own distinct properties creating our unique living environment sustaining life in its current form.
+And each of these layers have their own distinct properties creating our unique living environment sustaining life in its current forms.

-The atmosphere of the earth consists of a number of layers like an onion.
+The atmosphere of the Earth consists of a number of layers like an onion.
 Research with rockets and satellites have confirmed this and these layers are defined by temperature differences and or well defined temperature laps rates.

 This is the lowest layer where most of the weather takes place.
 Its maximum altitude varies between 18 km at the equator to 8 km at the poles.
 This variation in altitude occurs in breaks or steps, sometimes overlapping, and at these points we can find the jet streams.
 And they have their remarkable influence on the weather systems and in the development of cold and warm fronts.